pairing4good/tdd-react-18-template/README.md

 ### Credentials Check

-It's all too common for developers to accidentally commit usernames and or passwords int their repository.
+It's all too common for developers to accidentally commit usernames and or passwords into their repository.
 This can lead to significant security vulnerabilities and even lead to security breaches.
 [Secretlint](https://github.com/secretlint/secretlint) is a Pluggable linting tool that prevents developers from committing their credentials.
 [Secretlint](https://github.com/secretlint/secretlint) is configured in the `.secretlintrc.json` file at the root of this repository.

 To run [Secretlint](https://github.com/secretlint/secretlint) run the command `npm run secretlint`.

 ### NPM Package Audit

 The `npm audit` command checks the dependencies configured in `package.json` for vulnerabilities.
-In rare circumstances some vulnerability need to be temporarily ignored while the open source library community works on a fix.
+In rare circumstances some vulnerabilities need to be temporarily ignored while the open source library community works on a fix.
 Unfortunately `npm audit` does not provide this ability.
 However, the [better-npm-audit](https://github.com/jeemok/better-npm-audit) library does.
 The `.nsprc` file at the root of this repository configures temporary exceptions.
 If this need arises be sure to the [expiry](https://github.com/jeemok/better-npm-audit#using-nsprc-file-to-manage-exceptions) field to set a date when this vulnerability will be reevaluated by your team. **_ Avoid ignoring audit level [critical](https://docs.npmjs.com/cli/v8/commands/npm-audit#audit-level).
 These vulnerabilities should be addressed immediately. _**

 ### Reformatting Code